-It's hard for me to believe that this April marks the 50th anniversary of Earth Day.
+It's hard for me to believe that it's been a half-century since the first Earth Day.
 I was almost fourteen years old on April 22, 1970, and like many kids, I spent the day picking up trash at my junior high school.
 I often reflect on my father’s vision for “an environmental teach-in” which would spark a global movement successful beyond his wildest dreams.
-He said: “The purpose of Earth Day is to get a nationwide demonstration of concern for the environment so large that it would shake the political establishment out of its lethargy.”
+“The purpose of Earth Day", he said, "is to get a nationwide demonstration of concern for the environment so large that it would shake the political establishment out of its lethargy.”

 Today, this vision could not be more important.
 Environmental activism is once again shaking the political establishment.
 People are rising up in their communities, churches, synagogues, and schools.
 The modern environmental movement has never felt more energized.
 And yet, our nation has not been this politically or socially divided since the 1960s.

 When it comes to my father’s original vision of an inclusive, bipartisan environmental movement rooted in social justice, we still have work to do.
-That is why I couldn’t be more excited to announce a new Earth Day project developed at Outrider Foundation: a short film about my father’s original vision and its utmost relevance today.
+That's why I was so excited to have the Outrider Foundation develop a short film about my father’s original vision and its compelling relevance for today.

 Our film’s core message is that by working together – across party lines and generational divides – we can address the environmental challenges that affect all of humanity, and the fragile planet upon which all life depends.
 I've enlisted two climate crusaders in the effort: Sunrise Movement co-founder Varshini Prakash and RepublicEN founder and former Congressman Bob Inglis.

-Twenty million people responded to my father’s call to action that first Earth Day and in doing so, demonstrated the power of individual action to change the course of history and help build a brighter future.
+Twenty million people responded to my father’s call to action that first Earth Day, demonstrating the power of individual action to change the course of history and help build a brighter future.
 Earth Day was successful far beyond my father’s wildest dreams.

-At a time when we face political inaction and a looming climate crisis, the significance of Earth Day's 50th anniversary is more relevant than ever.
+At a time when we face political inaction and a looming climate crisis, the significance of that first Earth Day is more relevant than ever.
 We face the most significant environmental challenge of all time, and it's critical that we take stock of this moment to see the urgent challenges and opportunities it brings.

 What gives me hope?
 The unimaginable power of the individual to make a difference.
 I reflect on Rosa Parks’ single word of defiance: “No.” Or Greta Thunberg’s simple lonely act of protest before the Swedish Parliament.